xiix0/scam/README.md

-You have an unusual understanding of the problems of human relationships.
+Caution: Keep out of reach of children.